Engee documentation

 To enable this parameter, set the Specify sensor array as parameter to Partitioned array or Replicated subarray and the Subarray steering method parameter to Phase.

-Subarrays layout - specification of the position of the antenna subarray
+Subarrays layout — specification of the position of the antenna sublattice

-Specify the layout of replicated antenna subarrays as Rectangular or Custom.
+Specify the location of the replicated antenna sublattices as Rectangular or `Custom'.

-• If you set the Subarrays layout parameter to Rectangular, use the Grid size and Grid spacing parameters to position the antenna subarrays.
+• If you set the Subarrays layout parameter to Rectangular, use the Grid size and Grid spacing parameters to place the antenna sublattices.

-• If you set the Subarrays layout to Custom, use the Subarray positions (m) and Subarray normals parameters to position the antenna arrays.
+• If you set the Subarrays layout parameter to `Custom', use the Subarray positions (m) parameters and Subarray normals to accommodate antenna sublattices.

 Dependencies

-To enable this parameter, set the Specify sensor array as parameters to `Replicated subarray'.
+To enable this parameter, set the Specify sensor array as parameter to `Replicated subarray'.

 Grid size — dimensions of the rectangular grid of the antenna sublattice

-Rectangular antenna sublattice grid dimension, set as one positive integer or as a vector of positive integers 1 by 2 rows.
+The grid dimension of a rectangular antenna sublattice is set as a single positive integer or as a vector of positive integers 1 by 2 rows.

-• If Grid size is an integer scalar number, the antenna array has an equal number of antenna sub-grids in each row and each column.
+• If Grid size is an integer scalar number, then the antenna array has an equal number of antenna sublattices in each row and each column.

-• If Grid size is a 1-by-2 vector of the form [NumberOfRows, NumberOfColumns], then the first entry is the number of antenna sub-grids in each column.
+• If Grid size is a 1 by 2 vector of the form [numberOfRows, NumberOfColumns], then the first entry is the number of antenna sublattices in each column.
 The second entry is the number of antenna sublattices in each row.
-A row is along the local y-axis and a column is along the local z-axis.
+The row is located along the local y axis, and the column is located along the local z axis.

-The figure shows how a URA antenna sublattice of size 3 by 2 can be reproduced using Grid size [1,2].
+The figure shows how an URA antenna sublattice of size 3 by 2 can be reproduced using Grid size [1,2].

 angle doppler response 2